When planning to retire, it is important to understand how any lump sum payments you receive from your employer might be taxed.

 Read more: How much you can save on electricity

 If you received any lump sum payments from your employer for unused annual leave or unused long service leave, it may be taxed at a lower rate than your other income.

-A redundancy payment is a payment made to you when you have been dismissed because the job you have been doing is made redundant.
+A redundancy payment is a payment made when you have been dismissed because the job you have been doing no longer exists.
 Payments under redundancy are tax-free to a limit based on the number of years you worked for that employer.